 Foundation subjects such as Art, Design Technology, French, Geography, History, Music and PE are also taught as well as Personal, Social, Health Education (PSHE- Jigsaw).

 We teach in phases and have a two year rolling programme for the curriculum.
 (EYFS, KS1, LKS2, UKS2).
+Please see the 2 year rolling programme below.

-Lesson Structure- REVIEW, TEACH, PRACTICE and APPLY
+REVIEW, TEACH, PRACTISE and APPLYAssessment

 Individual tracking document to be completed for each child at the end of each half term.
 The outcomes are analysed to inform next steps for children in small group work.